2014 Stanley Cup playoffs: (P2) San Jose Sharks vs. (P3) Los Angeles Kings

 The San Jose Sharks finished second overall in the Pacific Division, earning 111 points.
 The Los Angeles Kings earned 100 points during the regular season, to finish third overall in the Pacific Division.
-This was the third playoff meeting between these two teams; the Sharks earned a six-game series victory in the 2011 Western Conference Quarterfinals, while the Kings earned a seven-game series victory in the 2013 Western Conference Semifinals.
+This was the third playoff meeting between these two teams; the Sharks earned a six-game series victory in the 2011 Western Conference quarterfinals, while the Kings earned a seven-game series victory in the 2013 Western Conference semifinals.
 The Kings won three of the five games in this year's regular season series.

-The Kings became just the fourth team in NHL playoff history (after the 1942 Toronto Maple Leafs, 1975 New York Islanders, and the 2010 Philadelphia Flyers) to come back from a 3–0 deficit to win a series 4–3.
+The Kings became just the fourth team in NHL playoff history (after the 1942 Toronto Maple Leafs, 1975 New York Islanders, and the 2010 Philadelphia Flyers) to come back from a 3–0 deficit to win a series 4–3, and the second after the 1942 Maple Leafs to go on to win the Stanley Cup.
 The Sharks controlled the first two games in the series, winning 6–3 and 7–2 in game one and game two, respectively, scoring 12 total goals on Kings goalie Jonathan Quick and an empty netter.
 In game three, Patrick Marleau scored at 6:20 into overtime to give San Jose a 4–3 victory.
 However, in game four Justin Williams scored two goals to lead Los Angeles to a 6–3 win.
 At San Jose for game five, Quick posted a shutout, as he stopped all 30 San Jose shots.
 In game six, San Jose head coach Todd McLellan started goalie Alex Stalock instead of Antti Niemi.
 Williams' game-winning goal (his second of the game) at 11:56 into the third period of game six to break a 1–1 tie was met with controversy.
 Stalock attempted to control a loose puck in his crease, but Williams managed to poke it through Stalock's legs across the goal line.
 It appeared that Williams pushed Stalock backwards during the play, and the puck seemed to disappear out of sight under the goalie's pads before Williams poked at it.
 The play went to video review but the call of goal on the ice stood.
 The Kings' Anze Kopitar then scored two more unanswered goals in a 4–1 victory.
 Niemi was reinstated as the Sharks starter for game seven, but the Kings scored 5 unanswered goals, and killed all six San Jose power plays, to win the game 5–1.
 Mike Richards and Jeff Carter, who both played for the Flyers in 2010, became the first players in NHL history to be part of two teams that won the final four games of a series, after initially facing a 3–0 series deficit.